weaveworks/weave/site/ipam.md

 and must be the same on every host.

+> The specified range is for *exclusive* use by the IP allocator.
+In
+> particular, when starting containers with manually assigned IP
+> addresses, these must be outside the IP allocator's range.
+If, in
+> our example, you subsequently executed `docker run -e
+> WEAVE_CIDR=10.2.3.1/24 -ti ubuntu`, the IP allocator might assign
+> the same address to another container, which will break IP routing
+> for the containers sharing an address.

 The range parameter is written in
 [CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) -
 in this example "/16" means the first 16 bits of the address form the